 Vancouver suffers from some serious traffic congestion but has decent transit options and, thanks to a progressive city council, has a sophisticated bicycle network so your 2-wheeled steed is always a good choice.
 In addition, Mobi Bikes are available all around the city for easy access and use if you don’t own your own bike.

-Believe it or not, Uber and Lyft do not operate in Vancouver and the taxi system is notoriously frustrating due to insufficient numbers of cars.
-Thankfully, Vancouver does boast the largest fleet of car sharing vehicles in North America.
-Evo, Car 2 go, and Modo are the main car sharing companies and we recommend registering with one or more of them.
-(Have a look at our post reviewing these options: No Car, No Problem.)
+Believe it or not, Uber and Lyft did not operate in Vancouver until 2020.
+Thankfully, they are active now and can complement the previously over-burdened taxi system.
+In addition, Vancouver boasts one of the largest fleet of car sharing vehicles in North America.
+Evo and Modo are the main car sharing companies and we recommend registering with one or more of them.

 There are also a number of affordable ride sharing options and shuttles that will whisk you away to your next adventure.
 If you want to get to Whistler Blackcomb, the local mountains, Joffre Lakes Provincial Park etc., check out the services of Poparide, Epic Rides, Cypress Mountain Ride Share Group, Mountain Shuttle, Parkbus to name a few.